 1986: The Rolling Stones released their version of “Harlem Shuffle” as the lead single from their eighteenth British and twentieth American studio album, Dirty Work.
 The song was first written and recorded by R&B duo Bob & Earl in 1963.
 It was the first cover song the Stones had released as an opening single off a new studio album since 1965.

-1989: Indigo Girls released their self-titled second studio album and first major label released.
+1989: Epic Records released the Indigo Girls’ self-titled second studio album and first major label release.

 1990: Eric Johnson released his third studio album, Ah Via Musicom.